mattearly/dmpower/README.md

 2. Magic Item Rolling Charts from the DMG
 3. Scroll Generator based on spells in the PHB

-####How-to use:
+#### How-to use:

 1. Have a C++ compiler.
-2. Use Console/Terminal or whatever and type 'make' while in file directory.
+2. Use Terminal and type 'make' while in file directory.
-3. Type ./dmpower in terminal to run
+3. Type ./dmpower in terminal to run.